tpolecat/tpolecat.github.io/_book/04-Selecting.md

 ### Elementary Streaming

-Let's aim low and select some country names into a `List` and print out the first few.
-The parens are just to make the REPL understand what's going on.
-We'll fix tut at some point.
+For our first query let's aim low and select some country names into a `List`, then print out the first few.
+There are several steps here so we have noted the types along the way.

 ```scala
 scala> (sql"select name from country"